Malware-Research/Resources/README.md

 ## English resources

 - Unable to locate new malware samples to analyze?
-You can use Megabeets’ [Fantastic Malware And Where To Find Them](https://www.megabeets.net/fantastic-malware-and-where-to-find-them/), or Libra's  [Searching Samples](https://maxkersten.nl/binary-analysis-course/obtaining-samples/searching-samples/).
+You can use Megabeets’ [Fantastic Malware And Where To Find Them](https://www.megabeets.net/fantastic-malware-and-where-to-find-them/), or Libra's  [Searching Samples](https://maxkersten.nl/binary-analysis-course/obtaining-samples/searching-samples/), or [filescan.io](https://filescan.io/).

  - Are you interested in assembly language and/or are you unsure what a specific instruction does?
 Refer to the [Intel manual](https://software.intel.com/en-us/articles/intel-sdm) for the x86 and x86_64 architectures.